iotaledger/goshimmer/docs/tangle.md

 ## Orphanage
-Messages that are considered to be invalid/not eligible are discarded and are consequently ignored during tip selection.
+Messages that are considered to be not eligible are ignored during tip selection.
 This process of leaving undesired messages (or more in general, whenever a message is not being approved) behind is called **orphaning messages**.
 It is important that nodes share the same perception on which messages should be orphaned.

 Orphaned messages can be safely deleted during snapshotting and are not visible to nodes that later join the network because they are not reachable when requesting the missing messages from the tips during solidification.

 ## Finality
-Users need to know when their information has been successfully added to the Tangle.
-In other words, they need to know when their information will not be orphaned.
+Users need to know whether their information will not be orphaned.
 However, finality is inherently probabilistic.
 For instance, consider the following scenario.
 An attacker can trivially maintain a chain of messages that do not approve any other message.
 At any given point in time, it is possible that all messages will be orphaned except this chain.
 This is incredibly unlikely, but yet still possible.

 We introduce several grades of finality.
 The higher the grade of finality, the less likely it is to be orphaned.

-- **Grade 1:** when it becomes eligible & its payload is like with level of knowledge >=2
+- **Grade 1:** when it becomes eligible & its payload is liked with level of knowledge >=2
 - **Grade 2:** when it reaches a given confidence level	> 5-10% active consensus mana
 - **Grade 3:** when it reaches an even bigger confidence level > 50% active consensus mana